sandialabs/slycat/docs/install.rst

-.. _Install Slycat:
+.. _install-slycat:

 Install Slycat
 =================

 As a convenience, we provide a `Docker <http://www.docker.com>`_ image that has Slycat and all its dependencies preinstalled.
 Using the Slycat image, you can quickly begin exploring Slycat, try some tutorials, and run small analyses on your own data.
-Eventually you might want to :ref:`Setup Slycat Web Server` on your own hardware to perform large-scale analyses.
+Eventually you might want to :ref:`setup-slycat-web-server` on your own hardware to perform large-scale analyses.

 Install Docker
 --------------